WE ARE ONE RUTHERFORD

-Kindergarten Center – Adding a restroom to the Nurse’s Office, adding an elevator to provide complete accessibility to the multi-level building, and installing a new heating/cooling system for the Multi-Purpose Room.
+Kindergarten Center – Work started in spring 2020 to add a restroom to the Nurse’s Office (completed: fall 2020) and to add an elevator to provide complete accessibility to the multi-level building (completed: late spring 2021).
+Installation of a new heating/cooling system for the Multi-Purpose Room is targeted to start and finish in summer 2021.
 Brahma Construction of Wayne submitted the low bid of $1,939,412, which was slightly higher than initial projections made when the district prepared for a bond referendum.

-High School – Renovating outdated science labs.
+High School – Four science labs have been modernized (completed: 2021).
 Practical, LLC in Ridgewood submitted the low bid of $1,260,000, which was lower than initial projections made when the district prepared for a bond referendum.

-Your Board of Education learned from public commentary that the community wants to keep the High School pool intact, and wants a more affordable way to maintain the excellence of Rutherford schools.
-A new plan reflects those goals, but still seeks to meet very real needs.
+Your Board of Education learned from public commentary after a 2018 vote that the community wants to keep the High School pool intact, and wants a more affordable way to maintain the excellence of Rutherford schools.
+A new plan in 2019 reflected those goals, but still met very real needs.

-To stay competitive as a housing market and as a school district, Rutherford needs additional space to contend with a rise in enrollment and improved facilities to meet educational standards.
-Voter-approved bond-funded projects will address
+To stay competitive as a housing market and as a school district, Rutherford needed additional space to contend with a rise in enrollment and improved facilities to meet educational standards.
+Voter-approved bond-funded projects are addressing:

 The One Rutherford plan also capitalizes on state aid to cover about $9 million of project costs.
 (That aid is not available for costs paid for from the annual operating budget.)